SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 ---------------------

 In order to run an experiment, you need to define a job or a top level function that specifies your simulation.
-This function gets as first positional argument the :
+This function gets as first positional argument the:
 :class:`~pypet.trajectory.Trajectory` container (see :ref:`more-on-trajectories`),
 and optionally other positional and keyword arguments of your choice.